 Unfortunately, as soon as Pajarito Tradicional starts to become interesting, it quickly disappears in the cold water — this tereré holds up to 15 refills before becoming lavado, which by itself is pretty boring and very similar to the nose of this yerba mate — simple, slightly woody and grassy.

-In hot water Pajarito Tradicional performs a bit better, but do not expect sudden miracles — duration is still short, sometimes reaching 20 refills, but more oftenly averaging at 15.
+In hot water Pajarito Tradicional performs a bit better, but do not expect sudden miracles — durability is still short, sometimes reaching 20 refills, but more oftenly averaging at 15.

 Tereré from Pajarito Tradicional is rather refreshing but not so much energizing.
 It would be great for people with high sensitivity to caffeine and is perfect for short refreshing sessions during hot and stifling evenings.